1915 Detroit Tigers season: Pitching: Coveleski, Dauss, Dubuc and Boland

 Pitcher Harry Coveleski joined the Tigers in 1914.
 He was a 20-game winner in his first three seasons in Detroit (1914–1916).
-In 1915, he had a record of 22–13 with an ERA of 2.45, and followed in 1916 with a 1.97 ERA.
+In 1915, he had a record of 22–13 with an ERA of 2.45, and he followed in 1916 with a 1.97 ERA.
 In four of his five seasons with the Tigers, Coveleski's ERA was under three, and his 2.34 ERA with the Tigers is still the franchise's all-time career record.

 Pitcher Jean Dubuc was a pitching phenom at Notre Dame before entering professional baseball.
 In 1915, he went 17–12 for the Tigers with a 3.21 ERA.
 He is most remembered for his role in the 1918 Chicago Black Sox scandal.
 Pitcher Rube Benton testified that he had seen a telegram addressed to Dubuc, from Sleepy Bill Burns advising Dubuc: "Bet on the Cincinnati team today."
 After being linked to the scandal, Dubuc went to Canada and continued to play minor league ball.
 Dubuc is also credited with having signed Hank Greenberg while serving as a major league scout for the Tigers.

 Bernie Boland was an early relief specialist who made his major league debut in 1915.
 Boland was 13–7 with a 3.11 ERA in his rookie season and came within one batter of throwing a perfect game.
 On August 16, 1915, Boland retired the first 26 Cleveland Indians batters he faced, only to give up a hit to Ben Paschal.
 Ironically, Paschal's hit off Boland was his only hit of the 1915 season.
 Boland and the Tigers went on to win the game 3–1.
 In 1926, Boland returned to the news for comments he made concerning a game-fixing scandal involving Ty Cobb.
 Boland, then a paving contractor in Detroit, was the Tigers pitcher in a 1919 game against Cleveland that Cobb had reportedly agreed to fix.
-Boland told the Detroit News in 1926 that he figured "about one in every 300 games is crooked," and he was glad that "some of them are getting justice at last."
+Boland told the Detroit News in 1926 that he figured "about one in every 300 games is crooked," and he was glad that "some of them are getting justice at last".